tega5/zero_day/README.md

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google.

-* What is ubuntu

-* What is a virtual machine
+* What is a Virtual Machine

-* What is a vagrant
+* What is a Vagrant

-* Who wrote vagrant
+* Who wrote Vagrant

+* What is Ubuntu

+* What does "Ubuntu" mean

+* How to use VMs with Vagrant

+* What does the command uname do